 While many plants grow a mature adult form straight out of the seed, ferns have an intermediate stage, called a gametophyte, which then grows into a mature fern.
 There are two distinct stages in the life cycle of ferns.
 Continue reading

+What is a Fern Anyway?
 A fern is a leafy, flowerless plant that grows in areas of high moisture.
 Ferns are vascular plants, in that they have a complex internal vein structure that supplies nutrients to the outer regions of the plant.

 Ferns are different from other vascular plants in that most vascular plants grow directly from seeds, while a fern grows from a spore, through an intermediate stage called a gametophyte.
 A fern requires certain characteristics in its surroundings to grow.
 Moisture in the air and soil is a must.
 A fern is a fairly delicate plant, so wind protection is needed also.